TheRenegadeCoder/sample-programs/README.md

 In addition, we have a rather extensive [wiki][5] which includes a table row for every language in the repository.
 For each language, you'll find information like open issues.

+Finally, you can keep up with the latest happening in this repository as well as all the others in this organization through our Gitter community.
+[Come chat!][15]

 ## Contribute

 To properly follow the recommended GitHub community standards, I've created [contribution